 - Have been involved in at least three (3) community and/or campus activities,

 - Demonstrate leadership, persistence, and future promise, and

 - Maintain the highest ethical standards.

-Students are inducted by invitation only during the fall semester of each year.
+Students are inducted by invitation only during the spring semester of each year.
 For more information, contact the the Office of Adult Students and Evening Services at 704‑687‑5104 or view the Pinnacle Honor Society national website.